 Staff & Board

-Most of our clinical staff are Certified Sex Addiction Therapists (CSAT®) or CSAT® candidates through the Institute for Trauma and Addiction Professionals (IITAP).
-This training, developed by Dr. Patrick Carnes, requires attendance at multiple training modules and supervision with a CSAT® supervisor.
-It also requires ongoing education requirements so that CSATs are experts in providing the latest innovations in sexual addiction therapy.
-CSAT® training is a rigorous process designed to help professionals best serve their clients.
+All of our clinical staff are Certified Sex Addiction Therapists (CSAT®), or Certified Partner Trauma Therapists (CPTT) through the Institute for Trauma and Addiction Professionals (IITAP).
+This training, developed by Dr. Patrick Carnes, requires attendance at multiple training modules and supervision with a CSAT®/CPTT supervisor.
+It also requires ongoing education requirements so that CSATs/CPTTs are experts in providing the latest innovations in sexual addiction therapy.
+CSAT®/CPTT training is a rigorous process designed to help professionals best serve their clients.

-Led by Marnie C. Ferree, the Bethesda Workshops’ clinicians are described by a participant as “professional, incredible counselors who are passionate, compassionate and exceptional at what they do.”
+Led by Mike Vaughn, the Bethesda Workshops’ clinicians were described by a participant as “professional, incredible counselors who are passionate, compassionate, and exceptional at what they do.”
 Another attendee said, “The office staff were efficient and helpful from start to finish.
-They made me feel comfortable about attending and were great at communicating all the details about getting here.”
+They made me feel comfortable about attending and were great at communicating all the details about getting here.

 The Pool of Bethesda